 - Registration for the classes will be held at FFHS in the Front Office with Mrs. Ewers through Nov.
 9 or until the class is full.
-There are 38 spots available for each class.
-Please specify which session you plan to attend.
+There are 38 spots available for this class.

 - Students must be present on camera for each day of the entire session.
 Make sure this session fits your schedule, as attendance is required each day for the entire class time.
 Students will need their Chromebook and charger for class.

 - Laura or Heather with the NC Driving School will send out a Zoom invitation to those who are registered prior to the start of class.
 The Zoom invitations are sent to the student’s school email; please check your spam/junk email for the invitation.
 If you do not receive the invitation please contact Jacqueline Scruggs at 252-548-2221 or email@example.com.

 - NC Driving School is solely responsible for scheduling the Behind the Wheel portion of the course.
 If you have any questions about either portion of Driver's Education, please contact Scruggs at 252-548-2221 or email@example.com.

 Classroom instruction will be a minimum of 30 hours.
 All scheduled classes must be attended.
 No tardiness or early dismissals will be allowed.
 To pass the classroom portion, students must score 70% or higher on the exit exam and have attended all scheduled classes.
 Failure to pass the classroom portion prohibits the student from receiving behind-the-wheel instruction.